• Blog

 Signs of Underlying Medical Conditions

 You should seek professional care if symptoms persist or worsen.
 Certain signs suggest a deeper issue that requires evaluation.
-These include ongoing hair loss including eyebrows, patchy thinning, or associated health symptoms.
+These include ongoing hair loss, including eyebrows, patchy thinning, or associated health symptoms.

 Early intervention helps prevent long-term damage to the follicles.
 It also ensures that any medical conditions are treated promptly.